So, you’ve got the dreaded school supply list in hand and you’re ready to dive into the world of pencils, binders, and backpacks.

 It might be worth a brief note here that the “lead” found in pencils is not the same as toxic lead.
 Pencils are actually made from graphite and/or clay, not lead.

-Okay, now let’s move on to our recommendations for non-toxic and eco-friendly school supplies without harmful chemicals (or at least less of them!).
+Okay, now let’s move on to my recommendations for non-toxic and eco-friendly school supplies without harmful chemicals (or at least less of them!).

 We actually have a whole guide just about non-toxic backpacks, which you can check out here.